jpalardy/vim-slime-ext-plugins/README.md

 #### Validating The Configuration

-Optional.
 Verifies that the configuration is valid.

 ```vim
 function!
 SlimeFooPluginValidateConfig(config)